ddnexus/pagy/docs/api/countless.md

 #### :overflow variable

-The available values for the `:overflow` variable are `:empty_page` and `:exception`, missing `:last_page`
+The available values for the `:overflow` variable are `:empty_page` and `:exception`, missing the `:last_page` (which is not known in case of an exception).

-### Features witout support
+### Features without support

-The `pagy_info` and all the `pagy_plain_compact_nav*` helpers are not supported.
+The `pagy_info` and all the `*_compact_nav` helpers that use the total `count` are not supported.

 ## How countless pagination works

-Instead of basing all the internal calculations on the `:count` variable (passed with the constructor), this class uses the number of actually retrieved items for the page (passed in a second step with the `finalize` method), in order to deduce if there is a `next` page, or if the current page is the `last` page, or if the current request should raise a `Pagy::OverflowError` exception.
+Instead of basing all the internal calculations on the `:count` variable (passed with the constructor), this class uses the number of actually retrieved items to deduce the pagination variables.

+The retrieved items number is passed in a second step with the `finalize` method, and it allows to determine if there is a `next` page, or if the current page is the `last` page, or if the current request should raise a `Pagy::OverflowError` exception.

 The trick is retrieving `items + 1`, and using the resulting number to calculate the variables, while eventually removing the extra item from the result. (see the [countless.rb extra](https://github.com/ddnexus/pagy/blob/master/lib/pagy/extras/countless.rb))

 ## Methods

-The construction of the `Pagy::Countless` object is splitted into 2 steps: the regular `initialize` method and the `finalize` method, which will use the retrieved items number to calculate the rest of the pagination integers.
+The construction of the final `Pagy::Countless` object is splitted into 2 steps: the regular `initialize` method and the `finalize` method, which will use the retrieved items number to calculate the rest of the pagination integers.

 ### Pagy::Countless.new(vars)